uiocompcat/AABBA/README.rst

 .. project-description-start

-AABBA is a Graph Kernel Python library for applying autocorrelation (AC) functions..
+AABBA is a Graph Kernel Python library for applying autocorrelation (AC) functions.
 It transforms molecular graphs into a fixed-length vector that combines generic properties (GP) and natural bond orbital (NBO) properties.

-**Generic properties (GP) and periodic-table (PT) features are employed indistinctly.
+*NB!
+Generic properties (GP) and periodic-table (PT) features are employed indistinctly.*

 .. project-description-end